How To Use Oximeters Properly?

 How Is Pulse Oximeters Useful in This COVID-19 Situation?

-If you suspect you have COVID-19, do contact the healthcare professional.
+If one suspect they have COVID-19, do contact the healthcare professional.
 Pulse oximeters do help in the diagnosis of COVID-19.
-During COVID, your oxygen level may be low, so these pulse oximeters will help to measure the oxygen saturation levels.
+During COVID, the oxygen level may be low, so these pulse oximeters will help to measure the oxygen saturation levels.

 What Is the Normal Oxygen Saturation Level?